I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfunifiedpropertystorefactory-retrieveunifieddevicepropertystore.md

 In addition, if <b>RootClass</b> is set to <b>WdfPropertyStoreRootClassHardwareKey</b>, then the <b>Qualifier.HardwareKey.ServiceName</b> member of <i>RootSpecifier</i> must be NULL.

 For more information about accessing the registry, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-the-registry-in-umdf-1-x-drivers">Using the Registry in UMDF-based Drivers</a>.

-The following code example retrieves a unified property store interface.

 ## Requirements
 | &nbsp; | &nbsp; |